tomasc/mongoid_occurrences/README.md

 * `order_by_start(:asc / :desc)`
 * `order_by_end(:asc / :desc)`

-To use the queries outside of the view, you have to pass the field to query against:
+To use the queries outside of the expanded occurrences view, you'll have to pass the field to query against:

 * `occurs_between(Time, dtstart_field: :'occurrences.daily_occurrences.ds', dtend_field: :'occurrences.daily_occurrences.de')`
 * `occurs_from(Time, dtstart_field: :'occurrences.daily_occurrences.ds')`